roger2727/Comic-Book-API/src/README.md

 <!-- R1 Identification of the problem you are trying to solve by building this particular app. -->
 <!-- R2 Why is it a problem that needs solving? -->

 I own a lot of comic books, and I can never remember what I have.
 I hate flicking through piles to see which ones I have because they get damaged, are messy, and can waste a lot of time.
-So if I have an app with a list that I can go through, it will save a lot of time and prevent my comics from getting damaged.
+So if I had an app to store all my comic books , it will save a lot of time and prevent my comics from getting damaged.
 Also, sometimes I need help deciding which one to read because I could spend hrs deciding.
 The app will generate a random comic book which will solve this problem.
-As a collector of comic books, I always wonder how much all my comics are worth, so the app will tell me how many comics I have and what they are worth to keep track of my investments.
+As a collector of comic books, I always wonder how many comics i own and how much all my comics are worth, so if i had a app to store all this information it would help me keep track of my comic book investments.

 <br>
 <br>